SUI-Components/sui/packages/sui-logger/README.md

 - **`userId` {String}** - User id to add to all logs
 - **`trackerName` {String}** [optional] - Tracker name that will be used by the microservice
-  > 💡 Please note that, if you decide to use a custom trackerName, you'd need to create a custom provider inside the ms-adit--mushroom microservice.
+  > 💡 Please note that, if you decide to use a custom trackerName, you'd need to create a custom provider inside the ms-adit--reporter microservice.

 ### Server side logging